-An evening of abstract art making with Blandine Bardeau
+An afternoon of abstract art making with Blandine Bardeau

 £45 including materials

 FORTHCOMING 2018 DATES:

 -Saturday 15th September

 -Saturday 24th November